ohsu-qin/qipipe/doc/index.rst

 ************
 Feature List
 ************
-1. Recognizes new AIRC QIN study images.
+1. Recognizes new study images.

 2. Stages images for submission to
    `The Cancer Imaging Archive`_ (TCIA) `QIN collection`_.